Blockchain Comparative Guide

 5.1 What specific challenges or concerns does blockchain present from a data protection/privacy perspective?

-The Cayman Islands has implemented data protection legislation largely based on the UK/EU standards of the General Data Protection Regulation (GDPR).
+Jersey has implemented data protection legislation to conform to European standards of the General Data Protection Regulation (GDPR) and has been assessed by the European Commission as providing adequate protection for personal data.

-The GDPR and other data protection laws are constructed around the notion that centralised entities should control and process personal data, with statutory obligations relating to attributed to 'data controllers' and 'data processors'.
+The GDPR and other data protection laws are constructed around the notion that centralised entities should control and process personal data, with statutory obligations relating to attributed to:

+- 'data controllers' that determine the purposes for and means of processing the data; and

+- 'data processors' that process the personal data on behalf of data controllers.

-This approach is fundamentally at odds with blockchain's decentralised nature, making it hard to reconcile current data protection laws with blockchain's other principal characteristics – that is:
+This approach is fundamentally at odds with blockchain's decentralised nature and it is often difficult to reconcile current data protection laws with blockchain's other principal characteristics – that is:

 - the lack of centralised control and storage;